Vyral/katie-evans/_posts/2019-09-29-when-is-the-best-time-to-buy-or-sell-real-estate.md

 **When we are asking these questions, it’s important to remember that your circumstances matter a lot.** We have to weigh them quite heavily.
 This isn’t just a one-time decision, it’s the beginning of a huge transition.
 We take a look at the uniqueness of each situation and the factors that they’re trying to accomplish and make goals based on that.&nbsp;

-In the end, it’s never a bad time or god time to sell unless it’s a bad time or good time for you.
+In the end, it's never a bad or good time to sell unless it's a bad or good time for you.
 If you were looking for a precise answer, I’m sorry to disappoint you.
-However, I hope you better understand the process better after reading this.&nbsp;
+However, I hope you better understand the process after reading this.&nbsp;

 If you have any questions for me in the meantime about buying a home, selling a home, or real estate in general, don’t hesitate to give me a call or send me an email.